 As we have already highlighted, lavender has a variety of neurological benefits.

-New research shows that lavender essential oils may help in finding a treatment for Alzheimer’s disease.
-The study indicates that inhaling lavender oil with the help of a vaporizer or diffuser may prevent oxidation in the brain, reduce cognitive impairment, and help repair the myelin that is typically broken down in individuals with Alzheimer’s or dementia.9
+New research shows that these essential oils may help in finding a treatment for Alzheimer’s disease.
+The study indicates that using lavender oil may prevent oxidation in the brain, reduce cognitive impairment, and help repair the myelin that is typically broken down in individuals with Alzheimer’s or dementia.9

 Swiss researchers have also conducted research into lavender essential oil acts as a preventative measure against strokes, due to the antioxidants it contains.

 The stimulating characters of lavender essential oil make it an ideal choice for alleviating the symptoms of respiratory issues.
 This includes the flu, coughs, colds, and sinus congestion.
 The oil can either be used as vapor through a diffuser or applied to the skin of the neck, chest and back after being diluted with a carrier oil or lotion.
 This can loosen up phlegm, relieving congestion and speeding up overall recovery.

 Because lavender essential oil has antiseptic properties, it is known to support healthier-looking skin.
 In the past, lavender baths were popular among the royalty in Persia, Greece, and Rome.
 Now, it continues to be a popular spa ingredient.
 For skin use, a few drops of essential oil can be diluted with a carrier oil and applied to the selected area.
 Patches of dry skin may benefit the most from this oil.
 Additionally, a few drops of this essential oil can be added to a warm bath or used in a bath salt or bath oil.